 The Year 8 EPR course is entitled ‘Identity and a Sense of Belonging’.
 This course seeks to explore the complex nature of human identity and how humans seek to belong to a variety of social or religious groups.
 Students look at what it means to have a religious identity and how we can find both unity and diversity within, and across, the various world religions.

-In Year 9 students embark on an Ethics based course of study in EPR.
-Ethics explores human behaviour and examines the intentions behind our actions, as well as the consequences of them.
-Ethical theories such as Situation Ethics, Absolutism, Consequentialism and Utilitarianism are considered and applied to different moral dilemmas.
-Through examining the factors which are considered in these theories, pupils develop a deeper insight into what affects human decision making.
-This work leads on to exploring issues about human rights abuse and questioning how humans decide to act towards each other.
+In Year 9 students embark on an Ethics based course of study which is part of the GCSE in Religious Studies.
+Students begin by studying issues about human rights abuse and questioning how humans decide to act towards each other.
 The injustice that humans create for others is investigated through various periods of history including segregation in 1960s USA, the rule of the British Empire and the Holocaust.
-Towards the end of the year, students begin their GCSE in EPR and explore the religion of Buddhism.
+Towards the end of the year, students explore the religion of Buddhism and the philosophical questions this raises about how to live a good life and whether we can overcome the suffering which affects the human condition.

 Years 10-11 (GCSE)